junkeythong/information_bot/README.md

 A Telegram-enabled helper that fetches Binance Futures unrealized PnL on a schedule, sends alert notifications, and reports host resource usage.
 The bot respects quiet hours, persists key runtime configuration, and supports a lightweight TODO list.

+It aims to be a simple bot and open for any integration, not stop here.

 ## Prerequisites

 - Python 3.9+